-Several methods have already been proposed to identify mis-behaving connections, and to provide fair service at the router [12-14].
+Several methods have already been proposed to identify misbehaving connections, and to provide fair service at the router [10, 11, 12].
 However, most of them use per-flow information to determine the mis-behaving connections, and such methods have an essential problem; inscalability against the number of accommodated connections.
-Accordingly the authors in [9] have introduced an algorithm which does not use any per-flow information for detecting mis-behaving connections.
+Accordingly the authors in [7] have introduced an algorithm which does not use any per-flow information for detecting mis-behaving connections.
 Since our method is based on SRED, we briefly summarize the SRED algorithm first.

-Instead of per-flow information, SRED maintains a fixed-size table called a zombie list.
+Instead of per-flow information, SRED maintains a fixedsize table called a zombie list.
 Each entry of the zombie list contains information on incoming packets (i.e., source/destination addresses and possibly port numbers), a timestamp and a counter.
 The zombie list is initialized to be empty.
 When the packet arrives at the router, the router adds a new entry for the packet.
 If the zombie list is full on packet arrival, the router randomly selects one entry from the zombie list.
-If information of the selected entry is identical to that of the arriving packet (the authors in [9] call it hit.), the router increments the counter of the entry by 1.
+If information of the selected entry is identical to that of the arriving packet (the authors in [7] call it hit.), the router increments the counter of the entry by 1.
 Otherwise, the router replaces the selected entry by the information of the arrived packet with a certain probability.
 By this algorithm, mis-behaving connections can be detected as follows.
 Suppose that a certain connection is mis-behaving, that is, a connection sends more packets to the router than other connections.
 Then, the zombie list tends to contain more entries of the mis-behaving connections.
 Therefore, when the packets from the mis-behaving connection arrives at the router, the packet hits in the zombie list more frequently, because the probability that the randomly selected entry coincides with the arriving packet becomes larger.
 Furthermore, the counter value of the entry of the mis-behaving connections also becomes larger.
+By these two mechanisms, the router can identify the mis-behaving connections.